Platonsv/platonsv/README.md

 ### Hi everyone! 👋

 #### I'm Sveta.
 I'm a QA specialist and I’m looking for a job 🔭
-I have practical experience in testing: requirements, 2 web, 2 desktop and 1 mobile application.
+I have 1 year of work in product company and practical experience in testing: requirements, 2 web, 2 desktop and 1 mobile application.

 My skills:
 - Test management system: TestRail